-Will Stanton enters his 17th season at the helm of the Cardinal volleyball squad.
+Will Stanton completed his 19th season at the helm of the Cardinal volleyball squad in 2021-22.
 Stanton has developed the SVSU volleyball program and made it one of the premiere programs in the GLIAC and the region.

 The 2018 season saw improvement from the previous season with an overall record of 19-10 and 11-5 in GLIAC play.
 Emily Friesl and Sarah Tabit earned All-GLIAC First Team honors while Abbie Toland earned All-GLIAC Honorable Mention team.
 Friesl recorded 98 total blocks for the 2018 season which was eighth in the GLIAC while Tabit recorded 377 kills on the season good for sixth in the GLIAC.
 Toland recorded 521 digs for the season which was good for fourth in the GLIAC.